The Greatest Tournament Performances Of All Time

 #4 Anatoly Karpov in Linares, 1994

-By 1994, GM Anatoly Karpov had lost five matches to Kasparov and seemed on the tail end of his brilliant career.
+By 1994, GM Anatoly Karpov had failed to win five matches against Kasparov and seemed on the tail end of his brilliant career.
 However, that was when he unleashed his most dominant chess.
 Against a field that included Kasparov, Anand, Topalov, GM Vladimir Kramnik, and other elite players, Karpov went undefeated, winning nine games.
 He finished the tournament 2.5 points ahead of Kasparov, his nearest rival.

 Even after clinching first, Karpov won a stylish final-round game.
 GM Alexander Beliavsky resigned on move 20, as there's no way to save the a4-knight.